Global Innovation and Design Lab

 Main page content

-The Global Innovation and Design Lab is open for hosting innovation and design workshops and activities including classes, workgroups, and makers.
-To reserve the space please submit a room request via 25Live or contact Lynn Hermanson at email@example.com.
+The Global Innovation and Design Lab is open for hosting innovation and design workshops and activities, including classes, workgroups, and makers.
+To reserve the space, please submit a room request via 25Live or contact Alexis Wheeler at firstname.lastname@example.org.

 The team includes: